 Claire Lucas

-Working in charcoal allows me to concentrate on the form and the tone of the composition while experimenting with texture.
-I prefer to use a mixture of traditional charcoal sticks along with charcoal powder – applied with a brush – or liquid charcoal, sometimes adding gum Arabic or granulation medium.
-I create highlights using various types of erasers which allows me to achieve sharp edges or softened tone, depending on which I use.
-I generally work from photographs that I have taken while out exploring, playing with composition later and building a final piece of work from sketches.
+Much of her work is created using charcoal, allowing her to concentrate on the form and the tone of the composition while experimenting with texture.
+She prefers to use a mixture of traditional willow charcoal along with charcoal powder – applied with a soft brush – or liquid charcoal, sometimes adding a granulation medium and uses various types of erasers to achieve sharp edges or softened tones.

 Claire Lucas